 This is DoorDash’s new pay model, and there are a few things to know about each section.

-Base Pay – This ranges from $2 to $10+ depending on time, order distance, and desirability.
+DoorDash Base Pay Rate – This ranges from $2 to $10+ depending on time, order distance, and desirability.
 Desierability is influenced on the acceptance rate of all Dashers on a particular order type/specific chain.
 Base pay doesn’t change based on tip, which is a nice change seeing as the flak DoorDash got in for their tipping scandal.
 This base pay is the DoorDash guaranteed minimum for payment.

 Promotions – DoorDash has 3 types of promotions that can boost pay: